Burnley Belvedere F.C.

 Burnley Belvedere Football Club is a football club based in Burnley, Lancashire, England.
 They are currently members of the and play at Holden Road.

 History

 The club was established in 1881.
 In 1979–80, the club entered the FA Vase for the first time, going on to enter the competition in each of the next eight seasons.
 In 1999, they joined Division Two of the West Lancashire League.
 After winning the division at the first attempt, they were promoted to Division One.
 The club finished bottom of Division One in 2004–05, resulting in relegation back to Division Two.
 They left the league at the end of the 2008–09 season.

 Burnley Belvedere later joined the East Lancashire League, and were Division One champions in 2016–17.
 They retained the league title the following season, after which they moved up to the Premier Division of the Lancashire Amateur League.
+The club managed to win the premier division of Lancashire Amateur League in the 2025-2026 season.